Grassholm

-The entertaining of the noble head
+In mythology

 Grassholm has been identified with Gwales, an island in the medieval Welsh story Branwen ferch Llŷr (Branwen the daughter of Llŷr), one of the Four Branches of the Mabinogi.
 Gwales is the site of a fabulous castle where the severed head of Brân the Blessed is kept miraculously alive for eighty years while his companions feast in blissful forgetfulness, until the opening of a forbidden door that faces Cornwall recalls them to their sorrow and the need to bury the head at the White Mount (the Tower of London).
 Brân is the Welsh for 'raven', which has a legendary connection with the Tower of London.

 And at the end of the seventh year they set out for Gwales in Penfro.
 And there was for them there a fair royal place overlooking the sea, and a great hall it was. [...]
 And that night they were there without stint, and were joyful. [...]
 And there they passed the fourscore years so that they were not aware of having ever spent a time more joyous and delightful than that.
 It was not more irksome, nor could any tell of his fellow that he was older during that time, than when they came there.
 Nor was it more irksome having the head with them then than when Bendigeidfran had been with them alive.
 And because of those fourscore years it was called the Assembly of the Wondrous Head.